wdyou999/MINKWIC2025/README.md

 ### Fork an existing project
 Do this to edit or modify someone else's code
 1. Fork this project
-2. Edit README.md to add your name
+2. Edit README.md to add your name: Wendy
 3. Commit changes

 ### Create your own project